mattzh72/lodestone/README.md

 renderer.drawStructure(view)
 ```

-For a more complete example (including item rendering and controls), see `demo/main.ts`.
+For a complete example with item rendering and controls, see `demo/main.ts`.

+## Usage

-## Loading Litematic files
+### Loading Litematic Files

-Lodestone can load and render `.litematic` files (Minecraft schematic format used by Litematica mod):
+Lodestone can load `.litematic` files (the schematic format used by Litematica mod):

 ```ts
 import { LitematicLoader, ThreeStructureRenderer, loadDefaultPackResources } from '@mattzh72/lodestone'